Antisemitic trope: Holocaust inversion

-Scholars have noted that "the main motif in Arab cartoons about Israel features 'the devilish Jew and that the central antisemitic idea of portraying Jews as an embodiments of absolute evil includes several recurring sub-themes.
+Scholars have noted that "the main motif in Arab cartoons about Israel features 'the devilish Jew and that the central antisemitic idea of portraying Jews as embodiments of absolute evil includes several recurring sub-themes.
 These themes have reappeared throughout history, though their form has changed depending on the dominant narratives of each era.
 Such demonization by association with Israel is termed the Holocaust inversion.
 Holocaust inversion is an inversion of reality where Jews, the Holocaust's primary victims, are transposed into being the primary perpetrators to erase their historical victimhood and justify antisemitism.
 It is deemed a form of Holocaust trivialization.
 The World Jewish Congress noted that Holocaust inversion could be manifested as: